 Editor’s Note (2026): As cannabis education continues to evolve, understanding cannabinoids remains foundational for consumers exploring CBD, THC, and beyond.
 This guide has been updated to reflect current terminology and best practices for informed use.

-Cannabis is an elaborate plant.
-It’s full of hundreds of compounds that include cannabinoids, nutrients, and more.
+Cannabis is an elaborate plant—rich in naturally occurring compounds that include cannabinoids, terpenes, flavonoids, and essential nutrients.

 Let’s take a closer look.